Auxilor/auxilor.github.io/docs/ecopets/how-to-make-a-custom-pet.md

 ### Effects + Conditions

-Effects are the actual functionality of the booster, and conditions are requirements that a player must meet for the booster to activate for them - so you can make it so a booster only works for a certain type of player, ie only players that have above a certain amount of playtime, or those that only have below a certain balance.
+Effects are the actual functionality of the pet, and conditions are requirements that a player must meet for the pet to activate for them - so you can make it so a pet only works for a certain type of player, ie only players that have above a certain amount of playtime, or those that only have below a certain balance.

 See this page for how to configure effects: